 - KDP is convenient and easily syncs up with your KDP ebook.
 There is also no setup fee required.

-- IngramSpark has a larger variety of print options, a greater possibility of getting your books in bookstores, but also has a $50 setup fee for each book.
+- IngramSpark has a larger variety of print options, a greater possibility of getting your books in bookstores.
+Until recently there was a setup fee, but now they've switched to taking a higher percentage of royalties instead.

 Let’s take a look at what each service has to offer in print sizes.